 Hatcheries and Wild Fish

 Long Live the Kings (LLTK) has a dual mission, restore wild salmon and steelhead and support sustainable fishing in the Pacific Northwest.
-As such, we recognize the important role of hatcheries in the context of degraded freshwater habitat and our fellow community members who have rights, needs, and passion for fishing.
+As such, we recognize the important role of hatcheries in mitigating for degraded freshwater habitat and providing opportunities for our fellow community members who have the rights, needs, and passion for fishing.

-At the same time, we are aware of the potential and ongoing negative impacts of hatcheries, and we are cognizant that hatchery fish also need quality habitat to be productive.
-Therefore, we are wary of the perspective that simply increasing production in our existing hatchery programs is a fix to our low salmon abundance.
-Without a supportive ecosystem, more juvenile hatchery fish released may not equate to more salmon returning to our waters as adults.
-Further, even if increased hatchery production provides short-term gains, its impacts could leave people, salmon, whales, and our shared ecosystem worse off in the long run.
+At the same time, we are aware of the potential and ongoing negative impacts of hatcheries, the fact hatchery fish require quality habitat too, and the importance of producing the right kind of hatchery fish that can match or adapt to environmental conditions as they change.
+Therefore, we are wary of the perspective that a simple across the board production increase in our existing hatchery programs is a fix to our low salmon abundance.
+Without a supportive ecosystem or diverse hatchery populations, more juvenile hatchery fish released may not equate to more salmon returning to our waters as adults.
+Further, even if increased hatchery production provides short-term gains, if done improperly, its impacts could leave people, salmon, whales and our shared ecosystem worse off in the long run.

-Our ultimate goal will always be sustainable wild salmon runs, but this will take decades of work, deeper investment, and strong attention to impacts of a changing climate.
-It also simply may not be feasible in some heavily urbanized areas.
+Our ultimate goal will always be sustainable wild salmon runs, but this will take decades of work and deeper investments—especially in our most heavily urbanized or damaged areas—and strong attention to impacts of a changing climate.
 In the meantime, hatcheries remain a necessary tool that must be continually honed in response to new science.

 LLTK has a history with hatcheries.